miguelovalles/miguelovalles.github.io/index.md

 to pick up initially.
 It took me hours of trying to understand it better.
 My determination got me through this course.
 This course allowed us to understand more of how to manage databases.
-We had to use CRUD, which stands for create, read, update and delete.
+We had to use CRUD, which stands for create, read, update, and delete.
 These are the necessary actions to manage any database.
 For this course and project, we created a database and manipulated it using CRUD using RESTful API commands.